marklogic/ml-gradle/examples/custom-forests-and-replicas-project/src/main/ml-config/forests/custom-forest-example-content/README.md

 Starting in version 2.3.0 of ml-gradle, both mlDeploy and mlDeployCustomForests will process each directory under ./ml-config/forests.
-The directory can be named anything - but a good practice is to name it after the database for the forests, just to keep things simple.
+Each directory is assumed to be a database name, and thus the forest files within each directory are created for the database with the same name as the directory.

 Currently, only JSON files in the directories are supported.
 A JSON file may contain a single JSON object, defining a single forest, or it can contain an array of many JSON objects, each defining a single forest.
 This